Anderson Nascimento

-Anderson do Nascimento Carneiro (born 4 March 1993) is a Brazilian professional footballer who plays as a centre-back.
+Anderson do Nascimento Carneiro (born 4 March 1993) is a Brazilian professional footballer who plays as a centre-back for Thai League 1 club Sisaket United.

 Club career

 Born in Fortaleza, Brazil, he joined several local Brazilian clubs, and decided to go abroad for the first time to Malta and joined Senglea Athletic in the 2019 season.
 Then, he decided to leave and join another Maltese club, Tarxien Rainbows.
 However, Anderson was only half a season with Rainbows.
 Even so, playing in Malta was the longest of his football career.
 He has recorded a total of 22 matches with details of 1,945 minutes of play.

 Doxa Drama

 In the 2020–2021 season, Anderson moved to Greece and joined Super League Greece 2 side Doxa Drama on free transfer.
 Anderson made his league debut on 3 February 2021 as a starter in a 1–0 lose over Chania.
 Anderson scored his first league goal for the club, opening the scoring in a 2–1 win against Ionikos on 17 February 2021.
 He contributed with 17 league appearances, scored one goal during his 2020–2021 season.